-- Up-to-date contracts register that incorporates contracts from all corners of the organisation. - Ensuring that single item, low value and rolling contracts are also prioritised for scrutiny as these may be overlooked, thereby increasing the risk to fraud. - A contract monitoring programme with clear parameters to assess the level of contract management required (determined using a risk-based approach) and ensures that the correct contract management protocols are applied.
+- Up-to-date contracts register that incorporates contracts from all corners of the organisation. - Ensuring that single item, low value and rolling contracts are also prioritised for scrutiny as these may be overlooked, thereby increasing the risk to fraud. - A contract monitoring programme with clear parameters to assess the level of contract management required (determined using a risk-based approach) and ensures that correct contract management protocols are applied.
 Contract monitoring should employ the use of the following tools to assess the effectiveness of a contract: - Standard templates for document contract reviews, meetings, KPI management and any contract variances. - " A SOP/policy in place for the management and frequent monitoring of KPIs and contract variances.
-The SOP/policy should lay out actions to take if contract KPIs, variances, and deliverables occur outside agreed protocol. - " Monitoring pattern of spending with suppliers. - " Minuted supplier meetings. - " Accurate Record keeping. - " Escalation routes for staff to report concerns. - Ensuring that procurement staff, end users, suppliers and sub-contractors are involved in contract reviews meetings.
+The SOP/policy should lay out actions to take if contract KPIs, variances, and deliverables occur outside agreed protocol. - " Monitoring pattern of spending with suppliers. - " Minute supplier meetings. - " Accurate record keeping. - " Escalation routes for staff to report concerns. - Ensuring that procurement staff, end users, suppliers and sub-contractors are involved in contract reviews meetings. - Ensuring the reinforcement of existing financial guidance and controls over the repository of contracts through the contract database and e-sourcing platform and hold staff to account when the procedures are not followed. - Reinforcing existing financial guidance and controls on the involvement of the Procurement department in all procurement and contract management activity. - Undertake reviews of the frequency and extent of contract review meetings on a risk-based approach. - Review extent of contract management information collected and utilised from each contract on a risk-based approach. - Consider having a dedicated strategic contract resource that has oversight of all contracts on a risk-based approach.